tovaperlman/ITU_Project/itu-project/docs/fe.md

 It should be noted that the map_feature method should only be used for features that are not sparsely distributed.
 For example, this method is not used for the Brazil survey data, which is only available for a selection of enumeration areas.

-For other features, such as the Brazil survey data, which have values only in sparsely distributed locations, we employ the map_enumeration method, which joins school locations to areas via intersections between the area polygons and 1km radius school buffer zones.
-We then check for instances in which a school might have been joined to multiple areas and select only the nearest area for such cases.
+For other features, such as the Brazil survey data, which have values only in sparsely distributed locations, we employ the map_enumeration method, which joins school locations to areas via intersections between the enumeration area polygons and 1km radius school buffer zones.
+We then check for instances in which a school might have been joined to multiple enumeration areas and select only the nearest enumeration area for such cases.

 ## Features Used